abmamo/teret/README.md

   ```
     python3 -m venv env
   ```
-3. create .env file (this is where configuration variables will be stored for the app)
+3. create .env file (this is where configuration variables will be stored for the app such as app name, log in info)
   ```
     mv .env.sample .env
   ```